 KU Libraries Open Access Agreements and APC Discounts

-KU Libraries is committed to simultaneously providing access to content needed to support research and teaching and to preparing for and supporting the evolution of the scholarly publishing landscape towards a more sustainable future.
-We see open access (OA) as a key element to a more equitable and accessible scholarly publishing system.
+KU Libraries is committed to simultaneously providing access to the content needed for research and teaching and moving scholarly publishing toward a more sustainable future.
+We see Open Access as a key element to a more equitable and accessible scholarly publishing system.

 In addition to supporting the use of KU ScholarWorks, the Faculty Open Access Policy, publishing open journals, and related scholarly communication services, we are actively working with a growing number of publishers to support open publishing opportunities for KU authors.
-The following programs either eliminate article processing charges (APCs) completely or discount them for eligible authors.
-NOTE: most of these programs use email to associate the author with KU; in order to benefit from these opportunities, we strongly recommend the use of KU email at point of submission.
+The following programs either eliminate article processing charges (APCs) completely or discount them for eligible (typically corresponding) authors.

 Association for Computing Machinery